Modeling electron fractionalization with unconventional Fock spaces: Hybridization of Majorana and parafermion zero-energy edge modes by charge-conserving tunneling

-If the amplitude \(\gamma\) does not vanish, then the edge modes of the two chains will hybridize.
-To investigate the edge-modes that emerge as a consequence, I introduce a quasiparticle hopping term
+If the tunneling amplitude \(\gamma\) for charge breakup processes does not vanish, then the edge modes of the two chains will hybridize.
+To investigate the edge-modes that may emerge as a consequence, let us introduce a quasiparticle hopping term